 Ausgrid Network Services & Guide

-Ausgrid is an electricity distributor that operates across the central-west coast of New South Wales.
+Ausgrid is an electricity distributor that operates across the central-east coast of New South Wales.
 It is mainly responsible for maintaining the network of poles, wires and stations that make it possible for electricity to reach your home.
 Some people occasionally get confused about the difference between distributors such as Ausgrid and retailers like AGL, EnergyAustralia or Origin Energy.
 That’s why in this article, we are going to explain what Ausgrid does and when you may need to contact the company.

 Where does Ausgrid operate?

-The Ausgrid network covers the central-west coast of New South Wales, spanning from Sydney to as far north as Nelson Bay and as far west as the Great Dividing Range.
+The Ausgrid network covers the central-east coast of New South Wales, spanning from Sydney to as far north as Nelson Bay and as far west as the Great Dividing Range.
 This includes a number of major urban areas such as Cronulla, Newcastle and the Hunter region.

 Ausgrid is the only electricity distributor in this area and has sole responsibility for the maintenance of this network zone.
 Customers in the Parramatta, Penrith, Lithgow, Richmond, Wollongong, Moss Vale or Nowra regions are connected on the Endeavour Energy network, while customers west of Bathurst and Goulburn, south of Batemans Bay and north of Dungog are connected to the Essential Energy network.